13 Mar 2026

 3. The Bot Code

-The bot is ~120 lines of Python using python-telegram-bot (polling mode) and httpx for A2A calls:
+The bot is ~460 lines of Python using python-telegram-bot (polling mode) and httpx for A2A calls.
+It handles three main concerns: A2A communication with session continuity, HITL approval flow via Telegram inline keyboards, and robust response parsing.

 """Telegram bot that forwards messages to a kagent A2A agent."""